Predicting Shot Making in Basketball Learnt from Adversarial Multiagent Trajectories: Results

 To further explore our results, we create heat maps solely based on the role of the player (to break down scoring chances by agent).
 As before, each role represents an offensive player.
-In Figure 6 we present a few player roles and their representative heat maps.
+In Figure \ref{heatrole} we present a few player roles and their representative heat maps.
 Role 3 must be the center position from their shot selection and Role 5 is the left guard.
 Note that the model predicts a much smaller area of midrange scoring probability than from the raw data for Role 3.
 The model heat map for Role 3 strictly covers the paint, while the raw data has significantly higher shot probabilities outside of the paint.
 Roles 1, 4, and 5 show similar behavior in the model prediction.
 These maps are very heavy-handed with respect to under the basket shots with extremely small probabilities outside of the paint.
 The one exception is Role 2, which the model predicts has a much more likely chance of scoring outside of the paint.
-We observe from these heat maps that Role 2 is the reason the heat map for all in Figure 5 exhibits an arc of higher probability outside the hoop.
+We observe from these heat maps that Role 2 is the reason the heat map for all in Figure \ref{heatmod} exhibits an arc of higher probability outside the hoop.
+Therefore, for Role 2, our model is learning more than simply distance from the hoop for prediction in this case.
+The raw data shows that shots outside the hoop are just as likely from any player, but our model argues that Role 2 is more likely to make a shot when shooting further away from the hoop.